Signal Foundation President Calls Out EU’s Proposal of Scanning Private Messages

 - They even suggested an alternative plan that would exclude end-to-end encrypted messaging apps from scanning.

-But the European Council was not ready to budge from its original proposal.
+However, the European Council wasn’t ready to budge from its original proposal.

-They even pushed a new proposal this month under the Belgian presidency that would require providers of messaging services to install “technologies for upload moderation”.
+It even pushed a new proposal this month under the Belgian presidency.
+This would require providers of messaging services to install “technologies for upload moderation”.

 Basically, what it would do is detect child sexual abuse material before a message is sent.

-The new proposal would also require E2EE messaging apps to ask users to consent to the scanning and if they refuse they won’t be allowed to send visual content or URLs.
+The new proposal would also require E2EE messaging apps to ask users to consent to scanning, and if they refuse, they won’t be allowed to send visual content or URLs.
+This is just absurd.

 Growing Pressure from Law Enforcement Authorities to Access Private Messages

-A huge reason behind why the EU is taking such an initiative could be the growing pressure from law enforcement authorities.
+A huge reason behind the EU taking such an initiative could be the growing pressure from law enforcement authorities.

 However, every time an initiative has been taken in this regard, it has been squashed by controversy.

-For example, in 2022 Apple announced a feature called client-side screening for child sexual abuse material (CSAM).
-However, after privacy advocates protested against it, the plan was quickly dropped.
+For example, in 2022, Apple announced a feature called client-side screening for child sexual abuse material (CSAM).
+However, after privacy advocates protested against it, the feature was quickly dropped.

-But the EU’s latest proposal might not share the same fate as Apple’s initiative.
-Since lawmaking in the EU is a three-way affair including the Council, the Parliament, and the Commission, there’s still hope for the proposal to be passed.
+However, the EU’s latest proposal might not share the same fate as Apple’s initiative.
+Since lawmaking in the EU is a three-way affair and includes the Council, the Parliament, and the Commission, there’s still hope for the proposal to be passed.

 Question & Answers (0)